0xPolygonHermez/zkevm-rom/main/pairings/FIXME.md

 - [ ] $\mathbb{F}_p$ arithmetic fails if the input is a negative big integer, we should fix this!
 It's working properly otherwise
 - [ ] Think and fix edge cases
 - [ ] Unify inverse Fp2 and Fp2 arithmetic in general
+- [ ] Implement fast square and fast exponentiation in the 12-th cyclotomic subgroup as per https://eprint.iacr.org/2010/542.pdf